disquisitioner/Remote-Weather-Station/README.md

 # Feather Radio Projects

 The [Adafruit Feather](https://www.adafruit.com/feather) platform is an impressively flexible and extensive collection of development boards ('Feathers') and add-ons ('Wings').
-Most of my Feather-based projects hvae used the [Feather Huzzah](https://www.adafruit.com/product/2821) to take advantage of its onboard WiFi support.
+Most of my Feather-based projects have used the [Feather Huzzah](https://www.adafruit.com/product/2821) to take advantage of its onboard WiFi support.
 Occasionally, though, I need to transmit data from point to point in an area where there is no WiFi or available local wired network.
 Fortunately there are several radio-based Feather boards offering Bluetooth, packet radio, or LoRa communications.

 Generally such projects require a matched pair of radio-based boards -- one as the transmitter and one as the receiver.